 Taking care of your mind as well as your body has become more important than ever whilst we stay at home during the COVID 19 pandemic.
 This has led to many feeling bored, anxious, and even lonely.
 Not only that, with additional pressures surrounding finances and job security we are facing internal battles we not only haven’t had to face before, but that came about so quickly.
 It’s a very different life to the one we all started on January 1st 2020.

 No one knows what the future will hold regarding COVID-19.
 Certainly given recent Government announcements it is clear that COVID-19 is here to stay for the foreseeable future and as a society will need to define strategies and coping mechanisms so that we can continue living alongside this invisible enemy.

 Last month we launched our new wellbeing module on Road XS.
 As ever we have kept things simple and easy to use.
 Given that many who use community transport services are remaining at home with services being limited due to lockdown restrictions, we realised we had a part to play in supporting passengers and drivers.
 Our ethos of Road XS has always been focused towards the passenger needs.

 With this in mind, we built a simple click and monitor wellbeing function with reminders for follow-up calls and alerts for if someone is deteriorating.
 This allows our clients to fully support their passengers and drivers through the pandemic and beyond.
-We realised the value this feature will give to community transport providers in keeping in touch with their clients and drivers during this time of uncertainty all from the safety of their home.

 Here’re some ideas that might help with working from home and supporting your wellbeing and others during this moment in history that we are all witnessing: